florentpoujol/dat.gui/README.md

-## dynamic_properties branch
+## superpowers branch

+This branch contains the modifications so that dat.GUI can work nicely in [Supepowers, the extensible HTML5 2D+3D game engine](http://sparklinlabs.com).

+### Dynamic properties

-This branch add the possibility for controllers to handle "dynamic properties".
+It add the possibility for controllers to handle "dynamic properties".

 It means that the property supplied to the controller may not exist as such on the supplied object but in the form of a couple of standard getter/setter functions that match the property's name.

 Ie: the property `"position"` match the `getPosition()`/`setPosition()` functions.

+For this to work, the object and the property must be passed to `dat.utils.common.setupDynamicProperty()` and the value must be get/set via `dat.utils.common.get/setPropertyValue()`.
+This is done automaticaly when the controller is added via `GUI.add()`.

+### RGB color in range 0-1

+The color controler can now handle colors which maximum RGB components values is 1 instead of 255, when `true` is passed as thrid argument of `GUI.addColor()` (or `new ColorController()`).

 ---
 Original dat.GUI readme below: